College can BE AFFORDABLE! More than 68 percent of our students receive financial aid, including scholarships, grants, work-study, and loans.

 Students can only receive federal grants from one institution at a time, and there are restrictions on receiving federal loans from multiple schools.
 If the courses taken at another institution will apply toward your declared degree program at NSC, you may qualify for a Consortium Agreement.
 This agreement will allow one school to award financial aid based on enrollment at both institutions.
 Please see the Consortium Agreement FAQs on the Financial Aid Forms page for specific requirements.

 Part-time employment opportunities are available for students to work up to 19.5 hours per week.
 Jobs are available in many on campus departments, or off campus in community service activities.
-Available opportunities can be found by searching for Student Position Type at the nscjobs.com website.
+Available opportunities can be found by searching for Job Type = Student under the More tab at the jobs.nsc.edu website.

 NSC's Deferred Payment Plan can spread costs over the first half of the semester.
 Contact the Cashier's Office for additional information (992-2120).